kk-digital/kcg-sound/SOUND_SYSTEM_FUTURE.md

     // STEP SOUND
     //  Would work with a raycast pointing to Vector2.DOWN
     //  Tile ID represent different materials, therefore different soundstep

+    // ARRAY OF SOUNDS
+    // Does sound x belong to an Array?